 “…and that is all.”
 The secretary wiver set a wetly inked page on the table and produced up another, this one blank.

-When she finished, the mysterious head guard whistled loudly and turned his savage grin to Hinte.
+When she finished, the mysterious high guard whistled loudly and turned his savage grin to Hinte.
 “Nice acts, Gronte-wyre.
 Mighty impressive,” he said.
 Beside him, Adwyn gave a thoughtful hum, and the faer was glancing between them.
 Rhyfel continued, “They must make ’em fierce in those forests!
 I know your boy, Ushra, from way back.
 The resembalance is something.”

 “Yeah, yeah, Ushra and the ol’ Rhyfel — she knows the story, I reason.
 Suffer it to say I heard all the old drake’s stories of that drafty old alchemist.”
 His voice came loud in the room.